 As of December 31, 2006, the Company had recorded, as a liability for tax contingencies, \$14.9 million (including interest of \$1.6 million).
-The adoption of FIN 48 did not result in any change in the amount of the unrecognized tax benefit liability.
+The adoption of FIN 48 did not result in any change in the amount of the unrecognized tax benefit.
 The Company elected to continue to record both interest and penalties related to any unrecognized tax benefits as a component of income tax expense.

-During the period ended March 31, 2007, the Company made no changes to the amount of the unrecognized tax benefit liability.
-It is reasonably possible that \$5.1 million of unrecognized tax benefit will be recognized during fiscal 2007 as statutory periods expire.
+During the six months ended June 30, 2007, the Company made no changes to the amount of the unrecognized tax benefit liability.
+It is reasonably possible that \$5.1 million of the unrecognized tax benefit and related accrued interest will be recognized during the second half of fiscal 2007 as statutory periods expire.